pewpewnor/build-and-install-python/README.md

 ### Not Recommended:

-`console sudo make install` will replace your system's `python3`, which can break your system if it depends on that specific Python (e.g. `GNOME`)
+`sudo make install` will replace your system's `python3`, which can break your system if it depends on that specific Python (e.g. `GNOME`)